 Our Mission and Vision:

 Our mission is to cultivate an environment for people to reclaim their roles as caretakers of the earth by sharing earth living skills, developing community, and reawakening our inner wildness.
-We are committed to weaving together ancient and modern practices to find a lifestyle that is aligned with The way of the Earth.
+We are committed to weaving together ancient and modern practices to find a way of living that is aligned with The Way of the Earth.

 We are an Earth Skills Community based in Blue Hill, ME, offering a variety of programs for youth and adults.
 Our programs are all nature-based and are designed to give people the tools to return to a deeper relationship with the earth, themselves and their communities.

 Environment at the school.
-We strive to create a culture that is inclusive and accessible to participants with wide range of backgrounds, gender identity, race, income, physical abilities, etc. We want people to feel safe pushing their edge and empowered to nurture their passions.
+We strive to create a culture that is inclusive and accessible to participants with wide range of backgrounds, gender, ethnicity, income, physical abilities, etc. We want people to feel safe pushing their edge and empowered to nurture their passions.

 Earth skills.
-These skills enable you to develop a more intimate relationship with life.
-We share ancient and modern technologies such as hide tanning, fiber arts, shelter building, procuring potable water, fire making, plant identification, and processing wild foods and medicine.
+These skills awaken ancient parts of us and enable us to develop a more intimate relationship with the earth.
+We share ancient and modern technologies to bring you through the skills of hide tanning, fiber arts, shelter building, procuring potable water, fire making, plant identification, processing wild foods & wild medicine and so much more.
 We also delve into the softer skills of awareness, nature based ceremony, and building a heart-based connection to the landscape.
-These skills will give you the power to provide for yourself in an authentic way and to tune into the rhythms of the earth that surround you.
+These skills will give you an embodied connection to the landscape and help you tune into the rhythms of the earth that surround you.

 Developing community.
 Nature is organized in communities of species called an ecosystem.
 Therefore, community skills are an integral part of what we practice here.
 We are dedicated to exploring different tools to build deeper connections, navigate conflict in rewarding ways, and cultivate our innate gifts to share with one another.
 Community is the key to the health and success of nature.